NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 ## Plot the weather quality band data

-For reference, we can plot the weather band data, using AOP's stop-light (red/yellow/green) color schmeme:
+For reference, we can plot the weather band data, using AOP's stop-light (red/yellow/green) color scheme, using with the code below:

 ```javascript